kekelp/keru/README.md

 Keru is a Graphical User Interface library.

-It is in active development and it's not ready for any kind of use.
+It is in active development and it's not ready to be used.
+Many features are missing or half-baked.

 It offers a declarative API similar to immediate mode GUI libraries, but it is not immediate mode.